0xzer0x/youtube-downloader/README.md

 A minimalistic simple python script that automates the basic functionality of the [yt-dlp](https://github.com/yt-dlp/yt-dlp) tool on windows/linux, all downloaded files can be found in the \Output directory

-**NOTE: For windows users, ffmpeg must be in the same folder as the script**

 #### Requirements:

 - Python 3.6+

-- yt-dlp file which can be downloaded [here](https://github.com/yt-dlp/yt-dlp/releases/latest) (must be in the same directory as the script)
+- colorama, install using `pip install colorama`

+- yt-dlp, install using pip `pip install yt-dlp`

 - ffmpeg

-  - **For windows:** download from [here](https://www.n.dev/ffmpeg/builds/#release-builds), download the latest release (the essentials version works fine, no need for the full version), copy the ffmpeg.exe file from the \bin folder in the archive
+  - **For windows:** install using [chocolatey package manager](https://chocolatey.org/)
+    - **NOTE: For windows users, ffmpeg must be in the same folder as the script if you didn't use chocolatey to install it**

   - **For linux:**
     `sudo apt install ffmpeg` or install using your distro's package manager